pawel-slowik/redmine-log-work/README.md

 	Log time spent on a Redmine issue.

 	positional arguments:
-	  issue       issue ID, use . (dot) to extract from current branch name time        amount of time spent, formats accepted:
+	  issue       issue ID or alias, use . (dot) to extract from current branch name time        amount of time spent, formats accepted:
 	              • 15 is 15 minutes,
 	              • 1:15 is one hour and 15 minutes